Is Cologne, Germany, Worth Visiting? A Guide to Top Things to Do

 5. Hop on the city bus tour

 This is how we like to see and learn about cities in a lazy way.
-Particularly if you don’t have much time in a city, it’s a MUST when visiting Cologne.
+Particularly if you don’t have much time in a city, taking a guided tour is a must when visiting Cologne.

 A few tour bus companies operate in the city.
 The buses follow a set path and stop at important landmarks where people can get off and get back on whenever they want.

 The tour we took was with Cologne CityTour.
-We saw a lot of interesting parts of Cologne on the ride across the Hohenzollern Bridge to Deutz.
+We saw many interesting parts of Cologne on the ride across the Hohenzollern Bridge to Deutz.

 We might not have been able to see those parts if we hadn’t taken the hop-on bus.
-The Cologne Triangle and Lanxess Arena are among the attractions in this modern, diverse neighborhood.
+The Cologne Triangle and Lanxes Arena are among the attractions in this modern, diverse neighbourhood.

-There seemed to be a wide range of museums, theaters, and bars in the area.
+There seemed to be a wide range of museums, theatres, and bars in the area.
 If you have enough time in the city, I’d also advise exploring Deutz without taking the hop-on bus.

 You can pre-book the same bus tour here! 👇🏽